 Notes to Consolidated Financial Statements (In millions of U.S. dollars or specified currency, except per share amounts and as otherwise indicated.)
 (Due to rounding, numbers presented may not foot.)
-Years ended December 31, 2022 and 2021
+Years ended December 31, 2023 and 2022

-- Deferred tax assets the recognition of deferred tax assets is based on forecasts of future taxable profit.
+- Functional currency the Company applies judgement in situations where primary and secondary indicators are mixed.
+Primary indicators such as the currency that mainly influence sales prices are given priority before considering secondary indicators. - Business Combinations Estimates and judgments are used when allocating the purchase price to the fair value of acquired net assets (specifically to the acquired technology assets and customer relationship assets) in business combinations.
+The Company estimates the fair value of technology and customer relationships acquired in a business combination based on the income approach.
+The income approach is a valuation technique that calculates the fair value of an intangible asset based on the present value of future cash flows that the asset can be expected to generate over its remaining useful life.
+For significant business combinations, significant estimates and judgments include forecasted cashflows and the discount rates used to estimate the fair value of the acquired intangible assets.
+Changes in these estimates and judgments could result in significant changes to the valuation of the intangible assets.
+Other estimates include forecasted annual customer attrition rate, royalty rates, migration rate - Revenue Recognition The Company uses significant judgment to assess whether professional services sold in a customer contract are considered distinct and should be accounted for as separate performance obligations.
+Non-distinct professional services are combined with other goods or services to form a single performance obligation.
+The Company also applies significant judgment to determine the estimated hours to completion which affects the timing of revenue recognized for professional services and non-distinct license and hardware.
+Estimated hours to completion are continually and routinely revised based on changes in the progress of customer contracts. - Deferred tax assets the recognition of deferred tax assets is based on forecasts of future taxable profit.
 The measurement of future taxable profit for the purposes of determining whether or not to recognize deferred tax assets depends on many factors, including the Company's ability to generate such profits and the implementation of effective tax planning strategies.
-The occurrence or non-occurrence of such events in the future may lead to significant changes in the measurement of deferred tax assets. - Contingent consideration liabilities contingent consideration liabilities are initially recorded on the date of a business combination and are payable on the achievement of certain financial targets in the post-acquisition periods.
+The occurrence or non-occurrence of such events in the future may lead to significant changes in the measurement of deferred tax assets. - Contingent consideration liablities contingent consideration liabilities are initially recorded on the date of a business combination and are payable on the achievement of certain financial targets in the post-acquisition periods.
 The obligation for contingent consideration is recorded at its estimated fair value at the various acquisition dates and is recorded at fair value at the end of each reporting period.
 The estimated fair value of the applicable contingent consideration is calculated using the estimated financial outcome and resulting expected contingent consideration to be paid and inclusion of a discount rate as appropriate.